A Trilogy of The Story of God and Man

 “Truly I say to you, among those born of women there has not arisen anyone greater than John the Baptist!
 Yet the one who is least in the kingdom of heaven is greater than he.
 (Mat 11:11)

-Jesus here is speaking about the natural birth of man from woman and of woman.
-If Jesus was of woman then He would be saying that John was greater than Him, and therefore He would not be of God.
+Jesus here is speaking about the natural birth of man from woman and of woman (humanity).
+If Jesus was of woman then He would be saying that John was greater than He was, and therefore He would not be of God.
 However, He states that John was the greatest of all humans because of his ministry.
 This excludes Jesus from humanity.

 Could the infinite Christ come through the finite “seed” of man?